Brexit Hopes Dim As Johnson Says Failure very Likely - UrduPoint

 - 'Australia terms' - Johnson won a snap election a year ago on Saturday with the promise of an "oven ready" Brexit deal that would break years of political deadlock since Britain voted in 2016 to exit the EU.

-But he has been under pressure to make good on his promise, including from working-class towns like Blyth, who were won over to his ruling Conservatives after voting for Brexit.
+But he has been under pressure to make good on his promise, including from working-class towns like Blyth, which were won over to his ruling Conservatives after voting for Brexit.

 Johnson's assessment that Britain would "prosper mightily" on WTO rules with the EU -- what he calls "Australia terms" -- has not been universally welcomed.